-TOP SECRET/ different results; and (4) the lack of sufficient historical data related to certain EITs because of the rapid escalation to the use of the waterboard in the cases where it was used. u 222.
-(TS/) The waterboard has been used on three detainees: Abu Zubaydah, Al-Nashiri, and Khalid Shaykh Muhammad.
-The waterboard's use was accelerated after the limited application of other EITs in all three cases because the waterboard was considered by some in Agency management to be the "silver bullet," combined with the belief that each of the three detainees زذ possessed perishable information about imminent threats against the United States. in the second 223.
-(TS./ Prior to the use of EITs, Abu Zubaydah , ) &, ; provided information for over 100 intelligence reports.
-Interrogators 7. applied the waterboard to Abu Zubaydah at least 83 times during 7°5 : : % J August 2002.
-During the period between the end of the use of the waterboard and 30 April 2003, he provided information for approximately 210 additional reports.
-It is not possible to say ે. વર્ષ definitively that the waterboard is the reason for Abu Zubaydah's 7 increased production, or if another factor, such as the length of · . detention, was the catalyst.
-Since the use of the waterboard, ν however, Abu Zubaydah has appeared to be cooperative, helping i. with raids by identifying photographs of the detainees captured, 954 ₹ 9 and giving interrogators information on how to induce other detainees to talk, based on his own experiences. ¥.
-224. (TS/ With respect to Al-Nashiri, • reported two waterboard sessions in November 2002, after Ţ. which the psychologist/interrogators determined that Al-Nashiri Š. was compliant.
-However, after being moved to where a 1 different interrogation team assumed responsibility for his interrogations, Al-Nashiri was thought to be withholding 7 information.
-Al-Nashiri subsequently received additional EITs, : \$ including stress positions, but not the waterboard.
-The Agency then determined Al-Nashiri to be "compliant."
-Because of the litany of ) ·2 90 گھن ۔ ۔ ر TOPCICIET ž techniques used by different interrogators over a relatively short period of time, it is difficult to identify exactly why Al-Nashiri became more willing to provide information.
-However, following the use of EITs, he provided information about his most current operational planning and the Saudi Al-Qa'ida network, as opposed to the historical information he provided before the use of EITs.
+222. (TS, 2000) The waterboard has been used on three detainees: Abu Zubaydah, Al-Nashiri, and Khalid Shaykh Muhammad.

+223. (TS, and and ) Prior to the use of EITs, Abu Zubaydah provided information for an entropy intelligence reports.
+Interrogators applied the waterboard to Abu Zubaydah at least 83 times during August 2002.
+During the period between the end of the use of the waterboard and 30 April 2003, he provided information for approximately additional reports.
+It is not possible to say definitively that the waterboard is the reason for Abu Zubaydah's increased production, or if another factor, such as the length of detention, was the catalyst.
+Since the use of the waterboard, however, Abu Zubaydah has appeared to be cooperative, techniques used by different interrogators over a relatively short period of time, it is difficult to identify exactly why Al-Nashiri became more willing to provide information.
+However, following the use of EITs, he provided information about his most current operational planning and the provided before the use of EITs.